Sociology (SOCI) 437

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Allan, K. (2013).
 Contemporary social and sociological theory: Visualizing social worlds.
 (3rd edition) London & New Delhi: SAGE Publications, Inc.

 A print version of the eText may be available for purchase from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 Lemert, C. (2005).
 Postmodernism is not what you think: Why globalization threatens modernity.
 Boulder: CO, Paradigm Publishers.

 Power, N. (2009).
 One-Dimensional woman.
 Hants, UK: Zero Books.

-Students will access all other materials online.
-NOTE: There are twelve video lectures—one lecture for each unit.
+There are twelve online video lectures—one lecture for each unit.

 Undergraduate Challenge for Credit Course Registration Form

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.